 Morgan likes watching cult and horror movies in search of surprise and in contrast to her daily tasks.
 She is entirely too enthusiastic about costume competitions, the next bash she will throw, 80’s R&B, and never ceasing to learn something new.
-When she is not doing those things, she is creating objects and installations that share her passion for living an unusual life.
+When she is not doing those things, she is creating objects and installations that embody her passion for living an unusual life.

-Inspired by her upbringing in the South, television and film, and a longing to break the silence surrounding problematic subjects, Morgan’s work seeks to understand our censure around corporal termination.
+Inspired by her upbringing in the South, television and film, and a longing to break the silence surrounding problematic subjects, Morgan’s work seeks to understand our censure around corporeal termination.
 Building narratives that leave the viewer orphaned in a mix of conflicted feelings, thoughts, and questions, her work brings deserved recognition to the topics of death and destruction.